 Suddenly, Michael glanced up at a faintly heard knock.
 He frowned, staring through the entry into the living room at the foyer.
 Instinctually, he turned off the gas stove, alerting his sister that something was off.
 The father said nothing as he walked around the island, heading toward the living room.
 Kristen watched him go, confused.
 When Michael opened the front door, his blank face stared back at two, tired-looking adults standing on his porch.

-One was a woman of light brown complexion and thin black eyes.
+One was a woman of light brown complexion and thin, black eyes.
 Her attractive visage was the first thing Michael’s eyes homed in on, even and smooth from her natural colored makeup.
 Like the man beside her, she was dressed in Sunday best: a deep blue, sheath dress covered in matching lace with a black cut-off sweater and black heels.
 The bulky, black, stone bracelet and necklace set stood out dramatically with the paired earrings clinging to her earlobes.
-Her updo bun on top of her head had some stylized strains falling along the sides of her wearily face.
+Her obsidian updo bun on top of her head had some stylized strains falling along the sides of her weary face.

 “You’re early, Marie,” Michael said with forced calm.